 Like cannabinoids, terpenes are naturally occurring chemical compounds that the flowers of cannabis plants secrete.
 There are more than 100 different terpenes in cannabis plants, and they’re responsible for giving cannabis – and each strain of cannabis – its unique scent.
 Terpenes, however, are present in almost all plants, and aromatic plants such as mint have particularly strong terpene profiles.
-Terpenes are also valuable for the way they interact with other chemical compounds in cannabis.
+Terpenes are also valuable for the way they interact with other chemical compounds in marijuana.

 The entourage effect

 Different cannabinoids and terpenoids likely interact with each other to create what’s called the “entourage effect.”
-This means that the hundreds of different chemical compounds in cannabis, whether cannabinoids or terpenoids, can complement each other and generate unique medical effects in ways that the compounds couldn’t on their own.
+This means that the hundreds of different chemical compounds in marijuana, whether cannabinoids or terpenoids, can complement each other and generate unique medical effects in ways that the compounds couldn’t on their own.
 Emerald Health is conducting research to better understand how the entourage effect works.

 There are many different ways to consume cannabis – what’s referred to as the “delivery method.”
 These include inhalation (including vaporization), oral delivery (including edibles and oils) and topical application (through the skin).
 Each method interacts with your body in different way, and the speed of onset varies depending on the ingestion method.

 The most well-known delivery method is inhalation, which includes both smoking and vaping.
 Many of the negative health effects linked to cannabis consumption aren’t related to cannabis, but to the smoking of cannabis, which requires combustion.

 Microdosing refers to the practice of consuming small amounts of cannabis in intervals to gain some of its therapeutic benefits while reducing the psychoactive effects.
 The general rule is to start low and go slow.
-Microdosing has been reported to help with sleep problems, anxiety, PTSD and more.
+Marijuana microdosing has been reported to help with sleep problems, anxiety, PTSD and more.